Assistant Directing

 More recently, as part of our discussion and preparation, I spoke with the class about how African drums are considered “sacred” and that we would treat this music and our performance of it with that type of respect.

 As part of that discussion, I spoke a little of my son’s study abroad experience during his undergraduate work at Duke University, when he spent a summer in Ghana.
 He was one source of telling me how reverently the Gananians treated the drumming instruments.
-He also told me the exceptional level of respect they gave “white people”, and especially men.
+He also told me the exceptional level of respect they gave “white people”, especially men.

 Not comfortable with the female servants doing his laudry, David tried to do his own.
 The best he could get was for them to let him help them.